The Importance of Legal Compliance

 Beyond specific laws, several standards and guidelines are fundamental to achieving web accessibility:

-- WCAG (Web Content Accessibility Guidelines): As mentioned, this is the most widely adopted global standard.
-It is developed by the W3C and has different versions (e.g., WCAG 2.0, 2.1, 2.2) and conformance levels (A, AA, AAA).
+- WCAG (Web Content Accessibility Guidelines): The most widely adopted global standard.
+Developed by the W3C with different versions (e.g., WCAG 2.0, 2.1, 2.2) and conformance levels (A, AA, AAA).

 - EN 301 549: The European standard for accessibility requirements for ICT products and services.
 It is closely aligned with WCAG.